 - Negative Balances - Cardholder agrees that any Negative Balance may be charged to their financial account at the Student & University Billing Office's Office

-- Account Eligibility and Term - Retail and Dining Point student account balances will transfer from semester to semester until graduation or until the student is no longer enrolled.
+- Account Eligibility and Term - Dining and Doc Dollar student account balances will transfer from semester to semester until graduation or until the student is no longer enrolled.
 Employee balances will remain as long as the Cardholder is employed.

 - Electronic Funds Transfer permits Cardholders and others to transfer funds without the use of cash or checks.
 The OneCard enables Cardholders to make campus dining and retail purchases electronically.
 The Electronic Funds Transfer Act protects Cardholders in their use of Electronic Fund Transfer Services.
 Described herein are important notices regarding your rights under the act.